 In terms of software, Redshift supports a variety of 3D applications such as Maya, 3dsMax, Cinema4D, Houdini, Katana, and Blender.
 Redshift integrates perfectly with many industry-leading 3D design applications making it an ideal choice for architects, product designers and animators to bring their projects to life.
 One of the main benefits of GPU rendering over CPU rendering is the potential for incredible render times.
 To achieve the best render times possible requires the right computing hardware.
 So how do you optimize a workstation to get the most from Redshift?
 The video card selection is the driving factor for performance in Redshift, basically, you can use multiple GPUs to further speed up.

 Speaking of multiple cards, how well does rendering speed scale across multiple GPUs in Redshift?
 Are there diminishing returns as more cards are added?
 You will find the answer in this article to find the best hardware system for Redshift as well.
-We are putting Redshift 3.0.39 to the test, looking at scaling from one to eight video cards in a single workstation.
+We are putting Redshift 3.0 and 3.5 to the test, looking at scaling from one to eight video cards in a single workstation.

 In Redshift, as well as most other GPU-based engines, the CPU does not play a direct role in the process of rendering scenes.
 It does have a small impact on the time spent loading a scene.
 When selecting a processor for your application, usually the two key factors to consider are frequency and the number of cores the processor has.
 In fact, Redshift only uses a few CPU cores in the rendering process and, as a result, we recommend going for a high clock speed CPU without worrying about core count.